matteotorna/Delivery-Online/README.md

 - **Interactive Menu:** Effortlessly navigate through the menu and choose your favorite dishes.
 - **Easy Ordering:** Complete orders seamlessly with just a few commands, no hassles.
-- **Varied Cuisines:** Enjoy a diverse selection of cuisines to cater to all tastes.

 <div align="center">